USS Iowa (BB-61): 1989 turret explosion

 While Iowa was undergoing modernization in the early 1980s, her sister ship New Jersey had been dispatched to Lebanon to provide offshore fire support.
 At the time, New Jersey was the only commissioned battleship anywhere in the world, and it was found that, in an effort to get another battleship commissioned to relieve New Jersey, the modernization of Iowa was stepped up, leaving her in poor condition when she recommissioned in 1984.
 It was also determined that Captain Fred Moosally was more concerned with the maintenance of the missiles than the training and manning of guns.

 Powder from the same lot as the one under investigation was tested at the Naval Surface Warfare Center Dahlgren Division.
 Spontaneous combustion was achieved with the powder, which had been originally milled in the 1930s and improperly stored in a barge at the Navy's Yorktown, Virginia, Naval Weapons Station during a 1988 dry-docking of Iowa.
-As it degrades, gunpowder gives off ether gas, which is highly flammable and could be ignited by a spark.
+As it degrades, gunpowder gives off ether gas, which is highly flammable and could be ignited by a spark which could be caused by static electricity.
 This revelation resulted in a shift in the Navy's position on the incident, and Admiral Frank Kelso, the Chief of Naval Operations at the time, publicly apologized to the Hartwig family, concluding that there was no real evidence to support the claim that he had intentionally killed the other sailors.
 Iowa captain Fred Moosally was severely criticized for his handling of the matter, and as a result of the incident the Navy changed the powder-handling procedures for its battleships.
 The incident remains one of the surface Navy's worst losses of life during peacetime operations.